Frequently Asked Questions About the Clerk's Office

 Yes.
 This web site has glossaries for both general legal language and one specifically for the Clerk’s Office.
 Please click here.
 This web site cannot give you legal advice.
 These glossaries are not substitutes for the advice of a qualified attorney on your particular legal situation.

 Even though the Clerk of Courts handles auto titles, you cannot get a title in the Courthouse.
-You can get a title at the title office, 457 Main Street, Batavia, or at the Milford / Miami Township satellite office, 1011 Lila Avenue, Milford.
-The link to the title office is http://www.clermontclerk.org/Auto_location.htm.
+You can get a title at the Batavia Title Office, 457 Main Street, Batavia, OH 45103 or at the Milford Title Office, 1011 Lila Avenue, Milford 4515 or at the Beechmont Title Office, 550 F Beechmont Ave.
+Cincinnati, Oh 45255.
+The link to the title office is http://www.clermontclerk.org/Auto.